mynameisraj/zoom/README.md

 - Add cross-browser support
 - Add titles for images
-- Disable requirement for images to be cached beforehand
 - Combine script.js and zoom.js into one
-- Enable custom box shadow
 - Auto include CSS